Main menu:

 The buffet meal was excellent with a Meccano-related after dinner quiz to keep our brains awake.
 This was won by Mike Stuart with 24 out of 28 questions correct.
 He was later seen dividing up the parts from the winner’s Meccano set prize amongst his table mates, who I’m guessing just may have helped him with some of the answers!

-2012 ISM Michael Adler Founders Prize for his Liebherr Compact Mobile Crane.
+After dinner Peter announced that yours truly had recently been awarded the 2012 ISM Michael Adler Founders Prize for his Liebherr Compact Mobile Crane.
 Peter read out the email I had received from Adrian Williams, the Award Committee Secretary, telling me of the award.

-Peter, John Jordan and Simon Moody to sleep on site as security.
+We all toddled off to our beds fairly early knowing we had a busy day ahead of us, leaving Peter, John Jordan and Simon Moody to sleep on site as security.
 Simon had a major problem with his neck/shoulder during the night (trying to sleep on a lilo) but luckily next day he seemed much better.

 Sunday dawned clear and fine, as it has in Auckland for nearly 3 months and we opened the doors at 9am to a queue of patrons patiently waiting (I think) to get in.
 There was a constant stream of mainly families through till closing at 3:30pm.
-Peter had organized the 10 Meccano building stations on the stage and the parents and children kept the instructors,
+Peter had organized the 10 Meccano building stations on the stage and the parents and children kept the instructors, Robbie Neilson and several others, busy all day.
+The stage had been used for parts sales and the silent auctions over the previous 2 days.

 About 3:30pm Peter announced and awarded the Bruce Baxter Memorial Trophy winner for the public’s choice to Max George for his Tricky Track, which had fascinated the children all day.
 Les Megget and David Wall were second equal in the public choice voting.